 Gesellschaft für Kulturpsychologie e.V.

 The Gesellschaft für Kulturpsychologie (Society for Cultural Psychology) is a non-profit association for the promotion of scientific cultural psychology and cross-cultural psychology in research and teaching.
-It was founded as a society under Austrian law in 1986 by Hans Werbik, Wilhelm Salber and Wilhelm Joseph Revers in Salzburg, Austria, where it is still based today.
+It was founded as a society under Austrian law in 1986 by Hans Werbik, Wilhelm Salber and Wilhelm Joseph Revers in Salzburg, Austria.
 With its activities, the Society aims to promote theoretical, empirical and applied cultural psychology as well as the dissemination of its findings.
 Since 2015, the Society has been awarding the biennial Ernst E. Boesch Prize for Cultural Psychology.

 Board (since 2019)